onfido/pyonfido/README.md

 	$ pip install flake8
     $ flake8 onfido

-There are also a handful of integration tests which connect to the Onfido API, they will only be run if you set the {{ONFIDO_INTEGRATION_TEST_API_TOKEN}} environment variable and run the tests:
+There are also a handful of integration tests which connect to the Onfido API, they will only be run if you set the ``ONFIDO_INTEGRATION_TEST_API_TOKEN`` environment variable and run the tests:

     $ ONFIDO_INTEGRATION_TEST_API_TOKEN=my_test_api_key python setup.py test